-We are so lucky and honored to be able to call her our mother.
+Matt, Marcus, Molly and I are so lucky and honored to be able to call her our mother.
 The question always exists – would you rather know your time or simply live until the day God decides He has place for you?
 Mom did both.
 Seven years ago, mom was diagnosed with Leiomyosarcoma, a rare cancer known for its aggressive nature.
-From day one Mom decided to fight with all that she had, living every day to the fullest with grace, beauty, and modesty.
+From day one Mom decided to fight with all that she had, living everyday to the fullest with grace, beauty, and modesty.

 Dad was not only her rock, but he was also on the front lines, every day, fighting right along with her, never leaving her side.
 They are best friends.
 Mom and Dad were not two people, they were one – the perfect mix.
 Their relationship will always be a tremendous inspiration to us all – a love story; their love was built on trust, friendship, honesty, and most of all humor.
 They could laugh.
 For those of you who don’t know Dad, he has this incredible Middleton tendency to tell a joke more than once, twice, even three times.
 For 31 years, Mom was the first person to laugh at Dad’s jokes; she would laugh like she was hearing it for the very first time, and she was sincere.
 When Mom looked at dad her eyes sparkled, her smile was enough to warm the room; it was obvious that he was her everything.

-Mom has six beautiful grandchildren.
+Mom has six beautiful grandchildren: Cassidy, Katie, Tristan, Jonathan, Zachary, and Paxton.
 Gramma Jackie was so very special to each of them, and of course Mom adored them all.
-Mom was never a material person, but when it came to the grandkids, there were no limits.
+Mom was never a material person, but when it came to the Grandkids, there were no limits.
 She loved spoiling them.
 Although Mom wasn’t able to spend every holiday, birthday or special event with the kids, she absolutely loved putting together Easter baskets, shopping for birthday and Christmas presents, and buying special treats here and there.
-Spending summers at the lake with the grandkids were among some of Mom’s favorite memories.
+She would wrap them up and send them through the mail, always making sure they would arrive right on time.
+Spending summers at the lake with the Grandkids were among some of Mom’s favorite memories.
+Watching the girls jump off the dock, the boys play baseball in the yard, taking the whole gang to Paul Bunyan, she looked forward every summer to the kids pulling in the driveway.
 You all were so precious to Gramma, and although she couldn’t be with you, I wanted you to know that she loved you so, so much.